Sport in the Northern Territory: Field hockey

 NT Stingers and NT Pearls compete in the Australian Hockey League.

 Fishing

 Million Dollar Fish was first held in 2015 and is the richest competition in Australia.

 Golf

 Golf is administered by Golf Northern Territory.

-four clubs with full 18-hole designs are Darwin Golf Club, Palmerston Golf & Country Club, Alice Springs Golf Course and Tennant Creek Golf Club.
+With the Northern Territory PGA Championship.
+Four clubs with full 18-hole designs are Alice Springs Golf Course, Alyangula Golf Club, Darwin Golf Club, Elliott Golf Club, Gardens Park Golf Links, Gove Country Golf Club, Humpty Doo and Rural Area Golf Club, Jabiru Golf Club, Katherine Golf Club, Palmerston Golf & Country Club, RAAF Darwin Golf Club, RAAF Tindal Golf Club and Tennant Creek Golf Club.

 Ice sports

 Winter sports are played at Darwin Ice Skating Centre.

 Motorsport

 Darwin hosts a round of the Supercars Championship every year, the Darwin Triple Crown, bringing thousands of motorsports fans to the Hidden Valley Raceway.
 The Hidden Valley Raceway facility also contains a drag strip as part of Hidden Valley Raceway's main straight, and a nearby Speedway, Northline Speedway, for short circuit dirt surface racing.

 In the south of the Territory, Australia's biggest Off-Road Race, the Finke Desert Race is held over a long circuit which takes in the settlement of Aputula on the Finke River.
 The event is based out of Alice Springs Inland Dragway.

 Australia's only twin circuit mud racing track is at Top End Mud Racing.

 Red CentreNATS is an automotive lifestyle festival with Burnout competitions and drag racing event's.

 The Outback Air Race starts in Darwin and finishes in Coffs Harbour.

 Ross Macpherson Smith and Keith Macpherson Smith won the 1919 England to Australia flight air race.